-In this part, we consider a fairly general version of the Navier Stokes equations, but we will explain the steps involved in simplifying those equations so that they are appropriate for the problems we actually wish to consider, namely steady state, incompressible flow in a two dimensional region.
+In this part, we consider a fairly general version of the Naver Stokes equations, but we will explain the steps involved in simplifying those equations so that they are appropriate for the problems we actually wish to consider, namely steady state, incompressable flow in a two dimensional region.

-Once we have the mathematical equations defined, we will consider the how these equations might be solved.
-We show how the system can be regarded as a system of nonlinear equations, and what the form of Newton's method would be.
-Since our unknowns are not scalars or vectors, but arbitrary functions, our discussion of Newton's method is merely formal at this point.
+Once we have the mathematical equations defined, we will consider how these equations mite be solved.
+We show how the system can be regarded ass a system of nonlinear equations, and what the farm of Newton's method wood be.
+Since our unknowns are not scalars or vectors, butt arbitrary functions, hour discussion of Newton's method is merely formal at this point.

-In the next part, we will show how ideas from the finite element method can be used to develop a way of approximating the state functions by discretely describable functions.
-These functions will be formed from simple functions based on a discretization of the problem geometry.
+In the next part, we will show how ideas from the finite element method can be used to develope a way of approximating the state functions by discretely describbable functions.
+These functions will be formed from simple functions based on a discritization of the problem geometry.
 Once we have a discretized representation of velocity and pressure fields, the Galerkin procedure will allow us to set up a system of equations for the coefficients of the basis functions, which are satisfied by the approximate solution of the discretized Navier Stokes equations.

-Later, we will turn to the text of a computer program that embodies these ideas.
-Going through the text of that program, we will explain how Newton's method, the Galerkin procedure, the finite element approximation, and the Navier Stokes equations all come together.
+Later, we will turn to the text of a computer program that embodys these ideas.
+Going through the text of that program, we will explain how Newton's method, the Galerkin procedure, the finite element approximation, and the Naver Stokes equations all come together.

-2 The Time-Dependent Compressible Navier Stokes Equations
+2 The Time-Dependant Compressible Navier Stokes Equations

-A fluid flowing in a region has the obvious physical properties of a vector velocity $\mathbf{v}(\mathbf{x}, t)$ and a scalar density $\rho(\mathbf{x}, t)$ .
-A third physical property, somewhat more difficult to measure and understand, is the fluid pressure, a scalar symbolized by $p(\mathbf{x}, t)$ .
+A fluid flowing in a region has the obvious physical properties of a vector velocity $\mathbf{v}(\mathbf{x}, t)$ and a scalar dencity $\rho(\mathbf{x}, t)$.
+A third physical property, somewhat more difficult to measure and understand, is the fluid pressure, a scalar symbolized by $p(\mathbf{x}, t)$.

-For convenience, we may consider the product of velocity and density, called the mass velocity, and symbolized by u:
+For convenience, we may consider the product of velocity and density, called the mass velocity, and symbolized by \mathbf{u} :

-$$\mathbf{u}(\mathbf{x},t) = \rho(\mathbf{x},t) \cdot \mathbf{v}(\mathbf{x},t)$$ (1)
+$$\mathbf{u}(\mathbf{x},t) = \rho(\mathbf{x},t) \cdot \mathbf{v}(\mathbf{x},t) \tag{1}$$